 - Oven racks can stay inside the oven during this burn-in.

 - Remove broiler pans from the oven before proceeding.

 - For units with two ovens, the burn-in process can be done in both ovens simultaneously.

 - Animals sensitive to odors may be impacted by the burn-in process.
-Use ventilation and move pets to an area away from the kitchen as needed.
+Use kitchen ventilation (range hood, open a window, etc.) and move pets to an area away from the kitchen as needed.

 - The unit's cooling fans run after the burn-in is complete.